-- One of the groups that currently uses the Linwood Centre, the Asian Tower Lunch Club, requested that they were relocated to the Belgrave Neighbourhood Centre (42 responses received concerning this).
-In examining this, it may not be possible for this relocation to take place due to scheduling conflicts, an alternative site would be Northfields Community Centre - Some concerns raised around the safety of accessing Southfields Library through having to cross main roads.
-Accident information shows that there have been 6 incidents involving injury to pedestrians since 2000, the last of which was reported in 2007, which coincides with the implementation of improved pedestrian crossing facilities - An online petition entitled "Do not close the Linwood Community Centre to the community that fought to open it in 1986", has been started by the Linwood Community Association.
-This is still to be submitted to the council. - There are a number of responses (20) that request that services remain and are not stopped.
-This fits in line with the proposals to retain services albeit from different locations - There are several responses (16) requesting that the Linwood Centre stay open which link with the alternative proposal from the Neighbourhood Management Board detailed later in this report - There are several responses (11) supporting the extended use of Southfields Library in addition to the support received from previous periods of engagement - There are several responses (9) specifically supporting the Saffron Resources Centre remaining in its current location
+One of the groups that currently using the Linwood Centre, the Asian Tower Lunch Club, requested that they were relocated to the Belgrave Neighbourhood Centre (42 responses received concerning this).
+In examining this, it may not be possible for this relocation to take place due to scheduling conflicts, an alternative site would be Northfields Community Centre

+- Some concerns raised around the safety of accessing Southfields Library through having to cross main roads.
+Accident information shows that there have been 6 incidents involving injury to pedestrians since 2000, the last of which is reported in 2007, which coincides with the implementation of improved pedestrian crossing facilities - An online petition entitled "Do not close the Linwood Community Centre to the community that fought to open it in 1986", has been started by the Linwood Community Association and submitted to the council - There are a number of responses (20) that request that services remain and are not stopped.
+This fits in line with the proposals to retain all services albeit from different locations - There are several responses (16) requesting that the Linwood Centre stays open and these link with the alternative proposal detailed below - There are several responses (11) supporting the extended use of Southfields Library in addition to the support received during previous engagement - There are several responses (9) specifically supporting the Saffron Resources Centre remaining in its current location